Anna Maria Luisa de' Medici: Return to Florence

 In spite of their mutual dislike, the Electress and Violante Beatrice attempted to improve Gian Gastone's poor public image together.
 Rumours abounded that the Grand Duke had died; it was a rarity for the public to see him.
 To dispel the said rumours, the Electress compelled him to make an appearance—his last one—in 1729, on the feast day of the patron saint of Florence, John the Baptist.
 The Ruspanti, Gian Gastone's morally corrupt entourage, hated the Electress; and she, them.
 Violante Beatrice tried to withdraw the Grand Duke from their sphere of influence by organising banquets.
 His conduct at these literally sent those in attendance scrambling for their carriages: he vomited repeatedly into his napkin, belched and told rude jokes.
 These distractions ceased upon Violante Beatrice's death in 1731.

-In 1736, during the War of the Polish Succession, Don Carlos was banished from Tuscany as part of a territorial swap, and Francis III of Lorraine was made heir in his stead.
+In 1736, during the War of the Polish Succession, Infante Charles was banished from Tuscany as part of a territorial swap, and Francis III of Lorraine was made heir in his stead.
 In January 1737, the Spanish troops, who had occupied Tuscany since 1731, withdrew; 6,000 Austrian soldiers took their place.

 Gian Gastone died from "an accumulation of diseases" on 9 July 1737, surrounded by prelates and his sister.
 Anna Maria Luisa was offered a nominal regency by the Prince de Craon, the Grand Duke's envoy, until Francis III could arrive in Florence, but declined.
 At Gian Gastone's demise, all the House of Medici's allodial possessions, including £2,000,000 liquid cash, a vast art collection, robes of state and lands in the former Duchy of Urbino, were conferred on Anna Maria Luisa.
 In regards to this, her most notable act was the Patto di Famiglia ("Family Pact"), signed on 31 October 1737.
 In collaboration with the Holy Roman Emperor and Francis of Lorraine, she willed all the personal property of the Medici's to the Tuscan state, provided that nothing was ever removed from Florence.